Polyurethane Foam Sealants

 When seals are selected to join critical junctions in building envelopes, vapor diffusion should also be considered.
 Most plastic foam sealants are semipermeable, so they do not act as a vapor barrier; modeling can be employed for moisture accumulation predictions if desired.3 Designers should consider both water and air intrusion issues for all components used in the building envelope.

-Polyurethane foam plastic sealants can not only prevent air and water intrusion, but also offer myriad related advantages.
-Polyurethane foam plastic sealants offer the potential for energy savings, improved comfort, weather resistance, sound mitigation, and reduced exterior noxious gas infiltration.
+Polyurethane foam sealants can not only prevent air and water intrusion, but also offer myriad related advantages.
+These sealants offer the potential for energy savings, improved comfort, weather resistance, sound mitigation, and reduced exterior noxious gas infiltration.

 Structural and adhesion advantages